UA-ResearchComputing-HPC/hpc-documentation/docs/resources/updates/index.md

-# OS updates pre-announcement

-In September 2024, UA HPC systems will begin transitioning from the now unsupported CentOS 7 operating system to Rocky Linux 9.
-This update will have a number of impacts, but we are taking steps to minimize disruptions to HPC users.
+In September 2024,  UA HPC Systems will begin transitioning from the now unsupported CentOS 7 operating system to Rocky Linux 9.

+A testing period is beginning, allowing experienced users to volunteer to test the new system.
+Initially the test system will contain several dozen nodes, allowing for significant computation.
+Compute hour allocations on the test system will be independent of allocations on the existing Puma system.

+This update will have a number of impacts, and  HPC staff are taking steps to minimize disruptions to HPC users

 !!! success "Things to not worry about"